jnozzi/cocoadev.com/markdown/MapReduce.md

 I don't think pNumThreads is a good way to do it.
 It should just use as many threads as possible.
 Also in my implementation it's a misnomer which I haven't yet corrected.
 It's really the number of jobs it's split into.
 These jobs are then consumed by the threads in the thread pool.

 **Example of use**
 This is the main function of my multithreaded HOM implementation.
 It's more an example of using HOM.
-Also it is actually slower on my machine then if I use the single threaded version but I only have a General/PowerBook.
+Also it is actually slower on my machine then if I use the single threaded version but I only have a PowerBook.
 It may be better for problems which involve larger chunks of disk reads I haven't tried it.

 int main(int argc, char *argv[])
 {
-	  General/NSAutoreleasePool* tPool = General/[[NSAutoreleasePool alloc] init];
+	  NSAutoreleasePool* tPool = [[NSAutoreleasePool alloc] init];
-	  General/BSThreadPool* tThreadPool = General/[BSThreadPool threadPoolOfSize:3];
+	  BSThreadPool* tThreadPool = [BSThreadPool threadPoolOfSize:3];
-	  General/BSArguments* tArgument = General/[[BSArguments alloc] initWith:argc arguments:argv];
+	  BSArguments* tArgument = [[BSArguments alloc] initWith:argc arguments:argv];

-	  General/NSDate* tTime = General/[NSDate date];
+	  NSDate* tTime = [NSDate date];
-	  General/NSArray* tResults = General/[[[tArgument files] threadedMap:3] grep:[tArgument regex] options:kIncludeLineNumber | kIncludeFileName] foldl] arrayByAddingObjectsFromArray:nil];
+	  NSArray* tResults = [[[tArgument files] threadedMap:3] grep:[tArgument regex] options:kIncludeLineNumber | kIncludeFileName] foldl] arrayByAddingObjectsFromArray:nil];

 	  float tTimeInt = [tTime timeIntervalSinceNow];